Girard5/TCPServerClient/README.md

 # TCPServerClient
-Simple TCP server and client /n
+Simple TCP server and client <br />
 Client sends message to server which saves it to a .txt file